open-feature/flagd-schemas/protobuf/buf.md

 response objects (`ResolveXXXRequest` and `ResolveXXXResponse`).
 The final `rpc` on the `Service` is a streamed response named `EventStream`, this is used to pass internal events to the client, such as `configuration_change` and `provider_ready`.

-Internally flagd uses the connect protocol, meaning it is compatible with grpc interfaces.
+Internally, flagd uses the connect protocol, meaning it is compatible with grpc interfaces.
 If your desired language has a supported plugin for generating connect stubs then it is recommended to use these over grpc.

 ## Flag sync